rooseveltframework/roosevelt/README.md

   - `whitelist`: Array of CSS files to whitelist for compiling.
 Leave undefined to compile all files.
 Supply a `:` character after each file name to delimit an alternate file path and/or file name for the minified file.
     - Example array member: *[String]* `less/example.less:.build/css/example.min.css` (compiles `less/example.less` into `.build/css/example.min.css`).
   - `output`: Where to place compiled CSS files.
 This folder will be symlinked into `public` by default.
+  - `symlinkToPublic`: *[Boolean]* When enabled Roosevelt will automatically populate `staticsSymlinksToPublic` with your css directory.
+    - `output` will be symlinked if the compiler is enabled or `sourceDir` if it is disabled.
+    - Note: If `staticsSymlinksToPublic` already contains either of these directories this will not add either of them.
   - `versionFile`: If enabled, Roosevelt will create a CSS file which declares a CSS variable containing your app's version number from `package.json`.
 Enable this option by supplying an object with the member variables `fileName` and `varName`.
     - Default: `null`.
     - Example usage (with roosevelt-less): *[Object]*